BAC Lightning F6

 I needed some putty in the wing-fuselage junction.

-The ventral fins below the tail were slightly reduced in length.
+The kit ventral fins below the tail were reduced in length.

 The model was ready for a first paint layer.
 The landing gear and smaller bits and obviously also not the canopy were not yet fitted.
 After a satisfactory result, the overall model was given a coat of light grey base coat to check for any flaws with the airbrush.
 Some small corrections were made with putty and the corrected ventral fins fitted, filling gaps with white glue.